Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with localized large diffusion: Elliptic Problem

 \section{Elliptic Problem}

 In this section we analyze the solvability of the elliptic problem associated to \eqref{semilinear_problem} in order to obtain the rate of convergence of the resolvent operators.
-As a consequence we will estimate the time one map $T_\varepsilon(1)$ associated to \eqref{semigroupononlinear}.
-Later we will transfer such estimate for the time one map restricted to finite dimensional invariant manifold.
+As a consequence we will estimate the convergence of $T_\varepsilon(1)$; that is, the solution operator associated to \eqref{semigroupononlinear} at time one.
+Later we will transfer such estimate to the convergence of $T_\varepsilon(1)$ restricted to finite dimensional invariant manifold.